samba/samba.github.io/_posts/2016-07-24-vote-for-evil-too.md

-The saying "jack of all trades, master of none" applies here; when a campaign is frenetically targeting all the issues and trying to reach maximum diversity, they quickly dillute their actual message ("brand" in some sense), and begin to lose relevance to the population as each issue's position gets publicized.
+The saying "jack of all trades, master of none" applies here; when a campaign is frenetically targeting all the issues and trying to reach maximum diversity, they quickly dilute their actual message ("brand" in some sense), and begin to lose relevance to the population as each issue's position gets publicized.
 Often this targeting of each issue results in conflicting statements with positions previously held by the candidate.